|Home | MyESC | Site Index|

 Prerequisites: Students should have an understanding of American history and introductory sociology.
 A course in U.S. labor history or equivalent knowledge is strongly recommended.

-Important Note: This course was renamed effective the May 2008 term and was formerly offered as Theories of the Labor Movement.
+Important Note: This course was renamed effective the Spring 1 2017 term and was formerly offered as The Labor Movement: Ideas, Ideologies and Strategies.
 Students who have successfully completed 263154 should not enroll in this course.

 For Books and Materials List Go to the Online Bookstore